 Spotify pays musicians cents per play.

 Create a playlist of your favorite local artists and bring them along with you on your next long car ride.
 Long car rides are a great time to share music or podcast with other friends.
-So, in a way, you are accomplishing two tasks of giving them another play, plus sharing their content.
+So, in a way, you are accomplishing two tasks: giving them another play and sharing their content.

 Or the equivalent of the highest rating.

 Share a specific product, service, album, or podcast episode to review.